-- 1.7.1 The Interpretation Act applies to the interpretation of this Code. - 1.7.2 Unless the contrary intention is apparent: - (a) a reference to a clause or schedule is a reference to a clause or schedule in this Code; - (b) a reference in this Code to a document or a provision of a document includes an amendment or supplement to, or replacement or novation of, the document or provision; - (c) words appearing in bold and italics like 'this' are defined in schedule 7 of this Code; and
+- 1.7.1 The Interpretation Act applies to the interpretation of this Code. - 1.7.2 Unless the contrary intention is apparent: - (a) a reference to a clause or schedule is a reference to a clause or schedule in this Code; - (b) a reference in this Code to a document or a provision of a document includes an amendment or supplement to, or replacement or novation of, the document or provision; and - (c) not used. - (d) without limiting clause 1.7.1:

-- (d) without limiting clause 1.7.1: - (i) the word 'may' in conferring a power will be interpreted to imply a power may be exercised or not, at discretion; - (ii) the word 'must' in conferring a function will be interpreted to mean the function so conferred must be performed. - 1.7.3 Schedules to this Code form part of this Code. - 1.7.4 If there is any inconsistency between the substantive provisions of this Code and the provisions of any schedules then the provisions of the substantive provisions will prevail to the extent of the inconsistency and the provisions of this Code will be construed accordingly.
+- (i) the word 'may' in conferring a power will be interpreted to imply a power may be exercised or not, at discretion; - (ii) the word 'must' in conferring a function will be interpreted to mean the function so conferred must be performed. - 1.7.3 Schedules to this Code form part of this Code. - 1.7.4 If there is any inconsistency between the substantive provisions of this Code and the provisions of any schedules then the provisions of the substantive provisions will prevail to the extent of the inconsistency and the provisions of this Code will be construed accordingly.